autoSteve/acMqtt/README.md

 **Note**: Use either event script *MQTT* or *MQTT final*, and not both.
 The *MQTT send receive* script checks this, and also checks the *Execute during ramping* setting.
 The resident script will not start if the event script is mis-configured.

+**Note**: *MQTT send receive* can examine the keywords *MQTT, ENV, AC* and *AT*, but by default it only utilises *MQTT*.
+To enable support for ESPHome environment sensors, Panasonic A/C, or Airtopia A/C alter the variables *environmentSupport*, *panasonicSupport* or *airtopiaSupport* near the top of *MQTT send receive* as appropriate.

 If you don't care for integrating Philips Hue, Panasonic or Airtopia, then don't deploy those scripts.
 For AC/environmental devices the LUA AC/ENV code can stay there in 'MQTT send receive' and will just be unused.

 **Note**: Automation controller firmware >= 1.10.0 <= 1.14.0 contain a bug that requires *Hue final work-around* to be used.
 This is fixed in 1.15.0+, so use *HUE final*.